-Touring now is a one-woman show for adult audiences called Mummy Monster.
-Mummy Monster is about one woman’s journey from a seeming state of balance into a monstrous state where she is no longer fully in control.
-The show is about isolation and adoration and is an exploration of the times when you “lose it.”
-Mummy Monster has toured to studio theatres, private homes and community venues.
+Touring now is a one-woman show for adult audiences called Snap (formally called Mummy Monster).
+Snap is a site-specific kitchen show that is performed in private homes, community venues and at festivals.
+It is about a mother's journey from a seeming state of balance into a state in which she is no longer fully in control.
+It is my personal exploration into isolation and adoration and the times when I ‘lose it’.
 Read on to find out more.

 Thursday 25th January 7.30pm:

 Live and Local, Kings Bromley Village Hall, Alrewas Road, Kings Bromley, Staffordshire DE13

 Lincolnshire Rural Touring, Billinghay Community Rooms, Church Lane, Billinghay, Lincolnshire LN4 4HZ